 The protected files are encrypted on the server with the secure and well-known AES cypher, which is currently an industrial standard.
 Other options include Blowfish and Serpent.
 All these are block symmetric cyphers providing high level of safety.
 In other words without knowing the AES key it is impossible to decrypt the files.

 The AES encryption key is normally used as a session key.
 It is not desirable to re-encrypt the files stored in the device unless there is a certain condition (user leaves the group and the file should not be accessible).
 That is why AES key in the presented notation is defined as FILE_KEY.
 If it is not desirable that the user have access the file, the system kills the FILE_KEY, so that user has to perform a hard cryptanalysis to reveal the file.
-The randomly generated FILE_KEY is unique for each file stored on a client.
+The randomly generated FILE_KEY is unique for each file share stored on a client.
 So, the user needs to perform the cryptanalysys for each file separately.

 ABE encryption to protect the FILE_KEY.